Proofreading Nonfiction Books: How Much Does It Cost? Should You Hire A Proofreader? How to Find a Proofreader, and More

 Most proofreaders charge by the finished page.
 But they may charge by the word or by the hour.

-Your quote may depend upon the subject matter.
-Nonfiction costs more than fiction.
-My best guess is it might be up to 20 percent more expensive.
+Your quote may depend on the subject matter.
+Nonfiction costs more than fiction—up to 20 percent more expensive.

 4. Advice on where to find a proofreader